Frequently Asked Questions

 How is Invest in Youth different from other tutoring programs?

 Invest in Youth offers the opportunity to work directly with the same student, week after week, throughout the school year.
-Additionally, Invest in Youth is one of the only tutoring/enrichment programs in Seattle Public Schools at no cost to either the school or the students.
+Additionally, Invest in Youth is one of the only tutoring/enrichment programs in Seattle Public Schools offered at no cost to either the school or the students.

-What's the deal with the enrichment program?
+What is the enrichment program?

 Three of our partner schools have both a small group enrichment program and a one-on-one program.
 The enrichment program provides interactive STEAM (Science, Technology, Engineering, Arts & Math) lessons and activities led by partner organizations.